Yachts (band): First recordings

 Opening for Costello led to a recording contract with Stiff Records, where they released one single, "Suffice to Say", written by Priestman and Campbell and produced by Will Birch.
 In a 1977 Trouser Press review, Jim Green described the single as "more spunk than punk, a simple little organ-based pop tune parodying the 'I love you so much I wrote you this song' school of mystical bull*$%-."
 They also released a novelty single, "Do the Chud", as the Chuddy Nuddies.
 Soon after the release of the two singles, in 1978, Campbell left the band.
-The Yachts also parted company with Stiff Records.
+Yachts also parted company with Stiff Records.

 With Stiff labelmates, Costello and Nick Lowe, they signed with the newly formed Radar Records label on the strength of demos produced by Clive Langer.
 On 9 October 1978, a few weeks after releasing their first single on Radar, "Look Back in Love (Not in Anger)" (a cover of a Teddy and the Pandas song from the 1960s), the band recorded the first of two sessions at Maida Vale 4 studio, for John Peel at BBC Radio 1.
 The track listing was "Mantovani's Hits", "Yachting Type", "Look Back in Love", and "Then and Now".
 The band's second session was recorded in June 1979.